Trisomy 18: Diagnosis

 Ultrasound can increase suspicion of the condition, which can be confirmed by CVS or amniocentesis.

 Levels of PAPP-A, AFP, and uE3 are generally decreased during pregnancy, and free beta HCG is elevated.

 Prognosis

 About 60% of pregnancies that are affected do not result in a live birth.
 Major causes of death include hypoxia and heart abnormalities.
 It is impossible to predict an exact prognosis during pregnancy or the neonatal period.
 Half of the live infants do not survive beyond the first week of life without interventions.
 The median lifespan is five to 15 days without interventions.
 About 8–12% of infants survive longer than 1 year without interventions.
 One percent of children live to age 10.
 However, a retrospective Canadian study of 254 children with trisomy 18 demonstrated ten-year survival of 9.8%, and another found that 68.6% of children with surgical intervention survived infancy.
-Though rare, some persons with Trisomy 18 survive into their twenties and thirties with the current eldest being well over 50 years.
-Current ongoing research at the University of Michigan shows survival rate with full interventions is about 90% until the first birthday, and 80% until 5 years.
+Though rare, some persons with Trisomy 18 survive into their twenties and thirties.